TWU law school ruling: 'limiting diversity' or 'a game-changer for LGBTQ rights'? | CBC News

 'Huge impact on religious freedom'

-Jessie Legaree, an Abbotsford lawyer and former TWU student who attended the University of Toronto for law school, said she the ruling left her "deeply disappointed" and "saddened for Canada."
+Jessie Legaree, an Abbotsford lawyer and former TWU student who attended the University of Toronto for law school, said the ruling left her "deeply disappointed" and "saddened for Canada."

 "I think this will have a huge impact on religious freedom in Canada," said Legaree.
 "It is limiting diversity in Canada rather than expanding it."